progmaticltd/homebox/docs/features.md

 [pwquality module](https://packages.debian.org/stretch/libpam-pwquality).
 You can specify minimum length, mandatory characters like symbols and a mix of lowercase / uppercase letters.
-You can also remember the last passwords for each users, avoiding them to re-use the same passwords, or use a password too similar than the previous ones.
+You can also remember the last passwords for each users, avoiding them to re-use the same passwords or use a password too similar than the previous ones.

 ## Automatic security update